QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

 (See `type parametric types documentation <https://docs.julialang.org/en/v1/manual/types/#Parametric-Types-1>`_)

-Motivated by the above, we can create a type which can adapt to holding fields of different types
+Motivated by the above, we can create a type which can adapt to holding fields of different types.

 .. code-block:: julia